SESYNC-ci/geospatial-packages-in-R-lesson/CONTRIBUTING.md

 git push
 ```

-Everythin above is standardized across lessons, the following is where the real work begins!
+Everything above is standardized across lessons, the following is where the real work begins!
 First, go to the lesson repository's GitHub settings and select `master/docs` as the GitHub Pages source.
 Configure `README.md` by commiting the following to the `README.md` file, after replacing `$LESSON` with the new lesson's name.

 ```
 [lesson]: https://sesync-ci.github.io/$LESSON-lesson